This post addresses what to wear in Texas to beat the challenges of the heat and local weather.

 Hot and humid feels even hotter than it actually is.
 The reason is that in humid air your sweat only slowly or even not at all evaporates.
 Thus, our bodies natural cooling mechanism fails.
 Moisture wicking fabrics help as they increase the area of evaporation.
 In the desert and steppe regions perspiration works well.
 Here the challenge is the strong insolation.
 UV protective clothes and sunglasses can help to protect your skin and eyes, respectively.

-Now let’s see how Texan style bloggers meet these challenges in fashion over 40.
+Now let’s see how the following Texan style bloggers beat these weather challenges in style.

 Tanya Foster at Tanya Foster is a lifestyle blogger from Dallas.
 She writes about fashion, film, travel, restaurants, recipes, beauty, aesthetic procedures and much more.
 She is a non-profit consultant and an actor.
 Her style is simple trendy casual on the first view like white top, nude shoes, and jeans.
 However, on second view it’s all in the details like little twists on the basic items and the accessories what make her looks standing out.
 In the example on the left, see the eyelets on the wedges, and the perfect layering.
 In the photo on the right, see the high waist of the cropped pants, and the cute knot on the top.